GeoPyTool/GeoPyTool/docs/Introduction.md

 ## Preface

-I am Freddy Yu, also known as CycleUser.
 Few years ago, I had tumor and some other lifelong disease.
 Then I lost the ability to engage in geological field work.
 I hate to be a useless person and hope to contribute to other people and the world.